NaveenKaliannan/guide-to-good-software/DevOps/Z_Incomplete_AIRFLOW.md

 - Database Connections: Many CLI operations involve direct database connections rather than socket files.
 - Process Management: For services like the webserver and scheduler, Airflow uses standard process management techniques rather than socket files.
 8. **.airflowignore** file ignore files and folders.
+9. **Hooks** in Apache Airflow are high-level interfaces that allow easy interaction with external systems without having to write low-level code.

 ******************************

 ### How to install Apache AirFlow